UniversalAptronym/Locus-Server/Instructions/Raspberry_Pi_Assembly.md

 6. Ethernet port
 7. Case fan connector

 **Caution:** Discharge static electricity before working with electrical components such as motherboards, SSDs, or HDDs.
 While working with electrical components, you should also remain electrically grounded.
-If you don't, electrostatict discharge (a.k.a. static electricity) could damage your computer.
+If you don't, electrostatic discharge (a.k.a. static electricity) could damage your computer.
 To discharge static electricity, touch a metal object which is touching the ground such as the leg of a desk, table, or a light switch.
 To remain electrically grounded, remain in contact with the work surface.

 **Warning:** The Raspberry Pi is a temperature sensitive device.
 Excessive heat can degrade its performance, and extreme heat could damage it.
 When in operation, keep your Pi in a shaded location with good airflow and away from sources of heat.
 If your Pi is regularly running at over 45 C, move it to a cooler location and/or follow this link for [Raspberry Pi cooling advice](../Instructions/Getting_The_Most_Out_Of_Your_Pi.md).
 If you live in a hot climate, pay attention to the temperature monitor (this which will be discussed later in the guide).